taylorjg/ScalaCheckBookExamplesInTestCheck-js/src/chapter5/Interleaving/README.md

-Actually, JSVerify doesn't seem to have a way of labelling properties.
+Actually, TestCheck.js doesn't seem to have a way of labelling properties.